Kurento/kurento/source/tutorials/java/tutorial-1-magicmirror.rst

 Dependencies
 ============

-This Java Spring application is implementad using `Maven <http://maven.apache.org/>`_.
+This Java Spring application is implemented using `Maven`:term:.
 The relevant part of the *pom.xml* is where Kurento dependencies are declared.
-As the following snippet shows, we need two dependencies: the Kurento Client Java dependency (*kurento-client*) and the JavaScript Kurento utility library (*kurento-utils*) for the
+As the following snippet shows, we need two dependencies: the Kurento Client Java dependency (*kurento-client*) and the JavaScript Kurento utility library (*kurento-utils*) for the client-side:
-client-side:

 .. sourcecode:: xml